 A lemon is just so refreshing!
-So we thought that a lemon chalk art tutorial would be a wonderful thing to enjoy here at the start of a new year.
+So we thought that a lemon chalk art tutorial would be a wonderful thing to enjoy any time of the year.

 Now a lemon is a fairly simple shape.
 You can sketch a whole lemon or a lemon slice.
 We did both.
 This tutorial is wide open to possibilities.
 Of course the lemon is yellow.
 But you might want to place yours on a lemon tree, surrounded by green.
 Or in a beautiful blue bowl surrounded by other lemons (like we did!)